brangerbriz/machine-learning-docs/markdown/linear-regression.md

 # Linear Regression

 Linear regression is the "Hello, World!" of machine learning.
 It is perhaps the most basic ML algorithm and generally the first one taught.
 It is a simple parametric model with two learned parameters per input dimension.
-As the name would suggest, it is a regression problem, so we will expect the output value to be continuous floats.
+As the name would suggest, it is a [regression problem](general-purpose-algorithms.html#regression), so we will expect the output values to be continuous floats.
 It is also a linear algorithm, meaning that the relationship between the inputs and the output will always be linear.
 The function learned won't be able to produce curves or lines, and in turn, won't be able to accurately represent curved, non-linear data in the wild.
-But its a great place to start, and you'd be surprised how many problems have data distributions that really are close to linear.
+But its a great place to start and you'd be surprised how many problems have data distributions that really are close to linear.

 ## Uses

 ![Linear Regression](images/linear-regression.png)

-Linear regression produces a scaler output `y` from a vector of N-dimensional inputs, `X` (N, being a variable positive integer).
+Linear regression produces a scalar output `y` from a vector of n-dimensional inputs, `X` (n, being a variable positive integer).
 There are two basic uses for linear regression:

 - If the goal is prediction, linear regression can be used to fit a predictive model to an observed data set of `y` and `X` values.
-After developing such a model, if an additional value of `X` is then given without its accompanying value of `y`, the fitted model can be used to make a prediction of the value of `y`.
+After developing such a model, if an additional value of `X` is then given without its accompanying value of `y`, the fitted (trained) model can be used to make a prediction of the value of `y`.
 This is perhaps the most common use case for supervised machine learning in general.
 - Given a variable `y` and a number of variables `X1, ..., Xp` that may be related to `y`, linear regression analysis can be applied to quantify the strength of the relationship between `y` and the `Xj`, to assess which `Xj` may have no relationship with `y` at all, and to identify which subsets of the `Xj` contain redundant information about `y`.

 ## The Algorithm